raul-ortega/u360gts-configurator/README.md

 ## Project History

-u360gts configurator was originally a [fork](#credits) of Cleanflight Configurator with support for Cleanfilght.
+u360gts configurator was originally based on  Cleanflight Configurator with support for Cleanfilght.

 This configurator is the only configurator with support for u360gts specific features.
-It will likely require that you run the latest firmware on the flight controller.
+It will likely require that you run the latest firmware on your board.

 If you are experiencing any problems please make sure you are running the [latest firmware version](https://github.com/raul-ortega/u360gts/releases/latest).

 ## Installation